-- Note: 1.
-The BMO only requires accounts comprising an income and expenditure account and balance sheet to be prepared which present fairly the financial transactions and financial position of the corporation. - 2.
-Given that the fair presentation financial reporting framework in Hong Kong is HKFRS, the term "financial statements" instead of "accounts" is used and these should comprise: - (a) balance sheet - (b) income statement - statement of changes in equity or statement of recognised income and expense - (d) cash flow statement - (e) a summary of significant accounting policies and other explanatory notes.
+Note: 1.
+The BMO only requires financial statements comprising an income and expenditure account and a balance sheet which give a true and fair view of the financial transactions and financial position of the corporation.

+Given that the fair presentation financial reporting framework in Hong Kong is HKFRS, financial statements should comprise:

+- (a) balance sheet

+- (b) income statement

+- (c) statement of changes in equity or statement of recognised income and expense

+- (d) cash flow statement

+- (e) a summary of significant accounting policies and other explanatory notes.